VivianZhelyazkova/Projects/traders/README.md

 - Place an order of a certain value to a supplier.
 The order cannot exceed 50% of the trader's capital.
 If the supplier offers a discount, the price difference is returned to the trader.
 When ordering goods from a supplier, the trader receives a list of a randomly generated number of products, each with a name and a random price between 5 and 15 leva.
 The total price of the products represents the value of the delivery.
 - Collect turnover from the commercial object – 130% of the value of the ordered goods.
 (In fact, traders have a 30% markup).
 The turnover represents the profit from a random number of sold items.
 - Pay taxes to the state for the respective commercial object.

+## To implement a demo that: ##

+ 1. Creates 10 suppliers randomly - both retail and wholesale.

+2. Creates 20 commercial objects randomly - stalls, shops, and booths.

+3. Creates one itinerant trader with a capital of 100 leva, one sole proprietorship (ET) with a capital of 500 leva, and one retail chain with a capital of 3000 leva.

+4. Assigns corresponding commercial objects to the traders randomly.

+5. Invokes a method that takes a list of created traders, initiating commercial activities for each trader.
+Commercial activities include: placing orders for goods from suppliers for each commercial object.
+The list of goods should be displayed on the screen, sorted by price in ascending order. collecting turnover from each commercial object - the total profit amount should be displayed on the screen.
+After a sale, the list of remaining goods in the store should be sorted by price again. paying monthly tax to the state for each commercial object.

+6. Displays the current monetary balance for each object after conducting commercial activities.

+7. Outputs the trader with the highest number of sold goods for the month.

+8. Outputs the trader with the highest amount of tax paid to the state.